-Each scored tablet contains imatinib 100 mg.
+Each scored tablet contains 100 mg of imatinib.
 Nonmedicinal ingredients: cellulose (microcrystalline), colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, magnesium stearate, ferric oxide red, ferric oxide yellow, polyethylene glycol, and talc.

-Each scored tablet contains imatinib 400 mg.
+Each scored tablet contains 400 mg of imatinib.
 Nonmedicinal ingredients: cellulose (microcrystalline), colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, magnesium stearate, ferric oxide red, ferric oxide yellow, polyethylene glycol, and talc.

 How should I use this medication?

 Treatment with imatinib should be started under the direct supervision of a physician experienced in the treatment of the conditions for which this medication is being used.

 Doses for children are based on body size and will be calculated by your child's doctor.

 For newly diagnosed chronic myeloid leukemia (CML) or chronic phase CML, the usual adult dose of imatinib is 400 mg daily.
 The usual adult dose in accelerated phase or blast crisis CML is 600 mg daily.
 Depending on how you respond to the treatment and on the side effects you experience, you doctor may increase your dose to 800 mg daily.

 For cancerous gastrointestinal stromal tumours (GIST), the usual adult dose ranges from 400 mg to 600 mg daily.
 Dose adjustments may be required depending on your response and on the side effects you experience.
 The usual dose for adults at intermediate to high risk of relapse of GIST is 400 mg taken once daily.

 For Ph+ ALL, the usual adult dose is 600 mg daily.